pipelight/virshle/README.md

 ### NixOs (with flakes).

-Add the repo url to your configuration.
+Add the repo url to your flake inputs.

 ```nix
 # flake.nix